ServicePulse collects and displays performance monitoring data about running endpoints on the Monitoring tab.

 Endpoints can be filtered using a keyword in the filter input:

 Grouping can be applied in order to group endpoints that share similar prefixes in their names.
 The prefix of an endpoint is subdivided in segments delimited by periods (

 .).
 The number of segments available for grouping can be selected and can go up to the total number of segments detected in the prefix.

 Results can be sorted by clicking the respective column label.
 If clicked again, sorting is toggled between ascending and descending order.
 When sorting by any of the metrics, the average metric value will be used for sorting.
 If the list switches sorting positions too quickly, then a longer period of time may need to be selected to obtain more stable averages.

 All performance metric data is retained in memory in the ServiceControl Monitoring instance.
 Restarting the ServiceControl Monitoring instance will cause all performance metric data to be lost.

-Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the longest reporting period (1 hour).
+Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the most prolonged reporting period (1 hour).

-This warning indicator will show in the instances break down on the endpoint details page for each instance that is not sending metric data.
+This connectivity warning indicator appears in the instances breakdown on the endpoint details page for each instance that is not sending metric data.

 If ServicePulse is aware of failed messages to be processed by an endpoint, it will show a badge indicating how many failed messages there are.